 Early in my career, I got my Ph.D. in psychology and taught psychology at the college level.
 I soon realized that although I enjoy teaching psychology, even more, I enjoy teaching the skills that allow students to become excellent students and communicators: writing, research, and if needed, reading and spelling.
 I also had the opportunity to teach an inter-disciplinary writing course to first year college students for about a decade, and this further fed my love of helping students become proficient writers and communicators.

-Now my children are all in public school and college bound, and so I am again able to teach others.
+Now my children are all in public school or college, and so I am again able to teach others.
 Even though I consider myself primarily a language arts instructor and coach, I have more recently found math tutoring to also be very enjoyable.

 Since students' learning styles and ways of learning vary a great deal, many different approaches and tools can be useful.
 When teaching reading and spelling, I find that using techniques including visual, auditory and sensory/hands-on learning work best for many learners.
 Some struggling readers and spellers, including those who are dyslexic, need very specific and detailed instruction, and I am trained to give such training using multi-sensory techniques.
 Whenever possible, I also like to use games as a learning tool.
 When teaching writing, I start out having students work with models of writing rather than start from scratch since getting started is often the hardest aspect of writing.
 There are many oral tasks which use the same brain cognitive skills as writing, but are frequently more enjoyable for students than writing.
 I prefer hands-on math and games, but will also use written work once the student understands a concept.